 “We cannot put off living until we are ready.
 The most salient characteristic of life is its coerciveness; it is always urgent, ‘here and now’ without any possible postponement.
 Life is fired at us point blank” (José Ortega y Gasset).

 IN VERY MANY CASES, WHATEVER IS WORTH DOING IS NOT ONLY WORTH DOING WELL; IT’S WORTH DOING RIGHT NOW.
 When we know there is some good thing to be done and it would be best to tend to it immediately, procrastination is a dangerous, opportunity-wasting thing.
 In matters of conscience, at least, we would be better off if we were people whose inward character had more urgency.
-As Gasset pointed out, “Life is fired at us point blank,” as the quotation above reminds us — and it’s usually a mistake to duck or run away from the daily duties that make up our lives.
+“Life is fired at us point blank,” as the quotation above reminds us — and it’s usually a mistake to duck or run away from the daily duties that make up our lives.